Dave Douglas (trumpeter): 2010s

+at the Plugged Nickel 1965 sessions.

-In 2016, Douglas joined with French pianist Frank Woeste, bassist Mat Brewer and drummer Clarence Penn to produce a cooperative album with support from the French-American Jazz Exchange.
+In 2016, Douglas joined with French pianist Frank Woeste, bassist Matt Brewer and drummer Clarence Penn to produce a cooperative album with support from the French-American Jazz Exchange.
 Dada People was inspired by the Dada art movement and the work of Man Ray and his circle of artists.

 Douglas composed a series of twelve short compositions, each named for an Italian month of the year entitled New Sanctuary.
 The 2016 work touches on his compositional process from 1996'sSanctuary.
 It challenges the performers to maximally tease out the implications of each idea, using their own personal vocabulary to develop and explore the music in fresh ways every time.
 Douglas recorded the music in a new trio with guitarist Marc Ribot and percussionist Susie Ibarra.

 In 2017, Douglas released Little Giant Still Life, featuring the brass quartet, The Westerlies.
 After encountering the group at Seattle's Earshot Jazz Festival, Douglas began writing music for group of ensemble improvisors, later adding drummer Anwar Marshall.
 Much of the music is inspired by the American painter Stuart Davis.

 Douglas’ 2018 Subscriber Series is entitled, UPLIFT.
 Subtitled, “Twelve Pieces For Positive Action,” the music was conceived by Douglas as a response to the tumultuous political and social climate of the United States and beyond.
 Featuring twelve new Douglas compositions for a new sextet, each piece highlights a specific social cause and references organizations doing important work.
 The ensemble, which came together to record the music in December 2017, features saxophonist Joe Lovano, guitarists Mary Halvorson and Julian Lage, bassist Bill Laswell and drummer Ian Chang.
 Throughout 2018, a new track was released each month exclusively for subscribers with a CD coming out in December 2018.
 A descendant of UPLIFT, Douglas recorded a program of brand new compositions – ENGAGE - as reactions and ruminations on hope and positivity.
 Douglas sought out specific improvisers and collaborators from different generations and backgrounds to deal with music that inspires, challenges and stirs to action.
 The songs were specifically built for this collaborative and dynamic ensemble including woodwind player Anna Webber, cellist Tomeka Reid, guitarist Jeff Parker, bassist Nick Dunston and drummer Kate Gentile.
 On some of the pieces, the ensemble is joined by trumpeters Dave Adewumi and Riley Mulherkar.
 The twelve pieces are built using the compositional rule of major triads, with each of the twelve pieces in the “song cycle” approaching these triads in a different way.
 The pieces were released monthly during 2019 to Greenleaf Music subscribers, and a culminating CD was released in December 2019.